y00ga-sec/PSisolation/README.md

 # PSisolation

 ## Overview
 PS-Isolation is a specialized tool designed to prevent EDR (Endpoint Detection and Response) and monitoring processes from communicating with their consoles.
-By leveraging Windows Defender Firewall rules (WFP) and PowerShell automation, this script dynamically identifies and blocks network traffic for specific monitoring agents and processes.
+By leveraging Windows Defender Firewall rules and PowerShell automation, this script dynamically identifies and blocks network traffic for specific monitoring agents and processes.

 ## Key Features
 - Automated Detection: Identifies EDR and monitoring tools running on the system based on predefined and customizable keywords.